Chatbots: The Essential Guide

 To understand your customer journey, you must start with customer metrics that relate to online behaviours and preferences.
 Such metrics can give away clues as to where chatbots will be best included, for example:

 Once customer journeys are mapped out, you can easily cater to them.
 Use trigger management to decide when, on which page and how a chatbot should be displayed – this is all based on customer preferences.
-Knowledge Managers can even configure the look and feel of a chatbot to fit the customer’s needs whether its tone of voice, grammar used or aesthetic.
+Companies can even configure the look and feel of a chatbot to fit the customer’s needs whether its tone of voice, grammar used or aesthetic.

 One of the most common mistakes that companies make when it comes to implementing chatbots, is letting them run without measuring effectiveness.
 You can’t manage what you don’t measure and without set goals and frequent monitoring in place, errors cannot be identified, successes cannot be replicated and failures cannot be learnt from.